The Cam Academy Trust

 The Cam Academy Trust was set up in 2011 as the Comberton Academy Trust to oversee Comberton Village College's conversion to academy status.
 It was established based on fundamental core values in keeping with the very best of Village College and community-based education in order to deliver excellence for all pupils across each of the Trust’s academies.
 It was renamed in 2016 but has retained its focus as it aims to ensure excellent for all in each of the Trust's acadmies.

-These currently comprise the South Cambridgeshire village colleges in Comberton (including Sixth Form), Cambourne and Melbourn, St Peter’s School (and Sixth Form) in Huntingdon, Thongsley FIelds Primary & Nursery School, Hartford Junior and Infant Schools, also in Huntingdon, and Jeavons Wood Primary School, Cambourne, Gamlingay VIllage Primary and Everton Heath Primary School and Offord Primary School, St Noets.
+These currently comprise the South Cambridgeshire village colleges in Comberton (including Sixth Form), Cambourne and Melbourn, St Peter’s School (and Sixth Form) in Huntingdon, Thongsley FIelds Primary & Nursery School, Hartford Junior and Infant Schools, also in Huntingdon, Jeavons Wood Primary School, Cambourne, Gamlingay VIllage Primary and Everton Heath Primary School and Offord Primary School, St Noets.